ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/gabriel-catch.jpg)](http://osu.ppy.sh/beatmapsets/572809)

 Large multi-mode collaborations can sometimes fall flat if each particular game mode didn't receive enough dedicated attention, but happily this is far from the case here.
-[Sc4v4ng3r](https://osu.ppy.sh/users/4838429)'s osu!catch difficulty spread for Gabriel Drop Kick is a beautifully clean affair, but also sports a variety of different patterns and flows fitting each different section.
+[Sc4v4ng3r](https://osu.ppy.sh/users/4838429)'s osu!catch difficulty spread for "Gabriel Drop Kick" is a beautifully clean affair, but also sports a variety of different patterns and flows fitting each different section.

 The fact that Sc4v4ng3r's mapset has managed to reached Ranked status, even when the man himself is on an extended leave of absence from osu! is testament to the quality of his work and the kind efforts of our community.
 Truly great to see and I hope an eventual return yields more of the same from him.